 - 1. To emphasize the proper ideals of sportsmanship, ethical conduct and fair play - 2.
 To eliminate all possibilities which tend to destroy the best values of the game - 3.
 To stress the values derived from playing the game fairly - 4.
 To show cordial courtesy to visiting teams and officials - 5.
 To establish a happy relationship between visitors and hosts - 6.
-To respect the integrity and judgment of sports officials - 7.
-To achieve a thorough understanding and acceptance of rules of the game and the standards of eligibility - 8.
-To encourage leadership, use of initiative and good judgment by the players on a team - 9.
-To recognize that the purpose of athletics is to promote the physical, mental, moral, social and emotional well-being of the individual players - 10.
+To achieve a thorough understanding and acceptance of rules of the game and the standards of eligibility - 7.
+To encourage leadership, use of initiative and good judgment by the players on a team - 8.
+To recognize that the purpose of athletics is to promote the physical, mental, moral, social and emotional well-being of the individual players - 9.
 To remember that an athletic contest is only a game not a matter of life and death for player, coach, school, officials, fan, community, state or nation.